 Legacy VA Appeal

 The legacy VA appeal only applies to decisions that are dated before February 19, 2019.
 The VA does not accept new appeals under the legacy process.
 If you are already appealing a decision through the legacy process, there are two steps during the process where you can opt out of the legacy review and move to the new decision review process.
-You can discuss the pros and cons of opting out to the new process with a veterans’ disability lawyer.
+You can discuss the pros and cons of opting for the new process with a veterans’ disability lawyer.

 Decision Review Process